An Introduction to Neural Networks

 Understanding the basics of neural networks and their applications.

-Neural networks are computational models inspired by the structure of the human brain.
-They form the foundation of many artificial intelligence (AI) systems, capable of solving a wide range of problems by learning from data.
 This article explores the core concepts behind neural networks and their role in transforming industries like healthcare, finance, and technology.

 At its core, a neural network is a system of interconnected nodes, or "neurons," that process data to recognize patterns and make decisions.
 These nodes are organized into three main types of layers: